What is in vitro fertilisation (IVF)?

 If the sperm profile is poor the process of fertilisation is carried out by intracytoplasmic sperm injection (ICSI), where a single sperm is injected into each egg.
 Fertilisation then takes place over a number of hours in a culture dish maintained under ideal conditions in the laboratory.

-Follow our embryologists as they perform tasks associated with an IVF cycle »
+Learn about our leading scientists who direct the tasks associated with an IVF cycle »

 The success rate of IVF can vary widely and is mostly influenced by the age of the female partner.
 Visit our success rates page for a breakdown of IVF success rates by age group.